jeremiah-c-leary/vhdl-style-guide/docs/generate_rules.rst

 generate_002
 ############

-This rule checks for a single space between the label and the :.
+This rule checks for a single space between the label and the colon.

 **Violation**